I got this question today.

 Don’t think Taoism is only a human philosophy.

-Almost every teacher I had never spoke a word to me.
+Almost every teacher I had never spoken a word to me.

 How do you know a person is a Taoist Master?